mrousavy/nitro/docs/docs/troubleshooting.md

 This guide helps you troubleshoot issues in Nitro and should give you enough context to open a well-formed issue, even if you're not a native developer.

-## Build error
+## Minimum requirements

-If your app fails to build after installing Nitro or a library powered by Nitro, make sure to check you meet the minimum requirements:
+First, make sure you meet the minimum requirements for Nitro:

 <Tabs groupId="platform">
   <TabItem value="ios" label="iOS" default>

-  - react-native 0.75 or later (because Nitro uses `jsi::WeakObject` and `jsi::NativeState`)
+  - react-native 0.75 or higher (because Nitro uses `jsi::WeakObject` and `jsi::NativeState`)
-  - Xcode 16
+  - Xcode 16 or higher
-  - Swift 6 (in Xcode 16)
+  - Swift 6 or higher (in Xcode 16)

   </TabItem>
   <TabItem value="android" label="Android">

-  - react-native 0.75 or later (because Nitro uses `jsi::WeakObject` and `jsi::NativeState`)
+  - react-native 0.75 or higher (because Nitro uses `jsi::WeakObject` and `jsi::NativeState`)

   </TabItem>
 </Tabs>

+## Build error

-If your app still doesn't build, make sure to post full build logs:
+If your app fails to build after installing Nitro or a library powered by Nitro, make sure to post full build logs:

 <Tabs groupId="platform">
   <TabItem value="ios" label="iOS" default>